This rich and creamy beer ice cream is inspired by Häagen-Dazs’® stout chocolate pretzel ice cream. It’s a perfect Game Day dessert!

 Traditional ice cream is made with a custard base.

-In other words, it uses lots and lots of eggs yolks to help make the yogurt creamy and to help it bind together.
+In other words, it uses lots and lots of eggs yolks to help make the it creamy and to help it bind together.

 Instead of eggs, this ice cream uses a cream cheese base, and is thickened with cornstarch.